aduvermy/digital-cv/README.md

 ## Short bio

+**Since June 2024:**
+AIStrosight Engineer responsible for developing a Python library for longitudinal data analysis in medical research at APHP.<br>
+Designed and developed a flexible, scalable library for building metrics and performing clustering on longitudinal data.

+**2022-2024: **
-Since 2022: CNRS Ingeneer employed by Lesaffre's Data Science Team <br>
+CNRS Engineer| employed by Lesaffre's Data Science Team. <br>
 @ [Partnership Lesaffre's Data Science/LBMC](https://www.rhone-auvergne.cnrs.fr/fr/cnrsinfo/accelerer-linnovation-dans-le-domaine-de-la-fermentation) <br>
   * Missions DataScience Lesaffre (60%) :
 Development of a haploid strain detection algorithm using random forest with NGS data.
 Development of Nextflow pipelines (Metagenomics, Transcriptomics) designed to be launched from custom API and connected to Cloud storage.